-- Make sure that you have all the components and tools required to complete the detector installation readily available before beginning installation.
-In cases where you cannot complete the installation in a single session, secure and seal the detectors and conduits before leaving site. - Use color-coded conductors or suitable wire markings or labels for the wiring.
-You may use 14 to 17 AWG (2.5mm2 to 1.0mm2) multi-strand wires for the site wiring.
+- Make sure that you have all the components and tools required to complete the installation before starting.
+In cases where you cannot complete the installation in a single session, secure and seal the detectors and conduits before leaving site - Use color-coded conductors or suitable wire markings or labels for the wiring.
+You may use 14 to 17 AWG (2.5mm to 1.0mm) multi-strand wires for the site wiring.
 The selection of wire gauge should be based on the number of detectors used on the same line and the distance from the control unit, in compliance with specifications. - Individually screen twisted pair cable is recommended for RS485 terminals. - Use suitably rating wire for the application certification and temperatures.